jamespeapen/swayconfig.vim/README.md

-# sway-config.vim - vim Sway config syntax highlighting
+# swayconfig.vim - vim Sway config syntax highlighting

 This file contains the syntax highlighting that I use for sway config in Vim.
-Compared to the vim standard *conf* syntax highlighting, sway-config adds highlighting of keywords, types and options for sway config files.
+Compared to the vim standard *conf* syntax highlighting, swayconfig adds highlighting of keywords, types and options for sway config files.
 This is a work in progress and more keywords and patterns need to be added.